Transponder (aeronautics)

 A transponder (short for transmitter-responder and sometimes abbreviated to XPDR, XPNDR, TPDR or TP) is an electronic device that produces a response when it receives a radio-frequency interrogation.
 Aircraft have transponders to assist in identifying them on air traffic control radar.
 Collision avoidance systems have been developed to use transponder transmissions as a means of detecting aircraft at risk of colliding with each other.

-Air traffic control units use the term "squawk" when they are assigning an aircraft a transponder code, e.g., "Squawk 7421".
-Squawk thus can be said to mean "select transponder code" or "squawking xxxx" to mean "I have selected transponder code xxxx".
+Air traffic control (ATC) units use the term "squawk" when they are assigning an aircraft a transponder code, e.g., "Squawk 7421".
+"Squawk" thus can be said to mean "select transponder code" and "squawking xxxx" to mean "I have selected transponder code xxxx".

-The transponder receives interrogation from the Secondary Surveillance Radar on 1030 MHz and replies on 1090 MHz.
+The transponder receives interrogation from the secondary surveillance radar on 1030 MHz and replies on 1090 MHz.

 Secondary surveillance radar

-Secondary surveillance radar (SSR) is referred to as "secondary", to distinguish it from the "primary radar" that works by passively reflecting a radio signal off the skin of the aircraft.
+Secondary surveillance radar (SSR) is referred to as "secondary", to distinguish it from the "primary radar" that works by reflecting a radio signal off the skin of the aircraft.
 Primary radar determines range and bearing to a target with reasonably high fidelity, but it cannot determine target elevation (altitude) reliably except at close range.
 SSR uses an active transponder (beacon) to transmit a response to an interrogation by a secondary radar.
 This response most often includes the aircraft's pressure altitude and a 4-digit octal identifier.